grantsrb/cogmtc/README.md

         cell still results in a normalized input for the next step in time while normalizing the input for the action and language networks.
+    "fc_lnorm": bool
+        if true, the model uses a layernorm before each Linear layer in the fully connected layers
+    "scaleshift": bool
+        if true, adds a ScaleShift layer after each Linear layer in the fully connected layers
     "skip_lstm": bool
         if true, the features are inluded using a skip connection to the second lstm.
 Only applies in DoubleVaryLSTM variants